 - Sunday10 am – 6 pm

-The entrance to the cemetery is not barrier-free.
-There is a risk of falling on the grass-grown ground of the cemetery.
+Access to the cemetery is not barrier-free.
+There is a risk of falling on the cemetery’s grass-covered ground.

 Old Jewish Cemetery on Battonnstraße